GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Cryptography Background

 \subsection{Oblivious RAM (ORAM)}

-\tinypara{Oblivious RAM (ORAM)}, introduced by Goldreich and Ostrovsky~\cite{goldreich1996software}, implements oblivious \emph{indexing}, \ie accessing the $i$th element in an array without scanning the entire array while keeping $i$ secret.
-ORAM brings two promising properties in building efficient graph query engines.
-Firstly, it ensures that the access patterns are hidden, \ie for \emph{any} two indices $i, j$, servers performing the access can not distinguish whether the index is $i$ or $j$, protecting the privacy of the query keys.
-Secondly, it enables sub-linear-complexity accesses.
-This is essential for large-scale graphs because we can avoid a full graph scan for each query.

-The original ORAM, \eg Path ORAM~\cite{stefanov2018path}, is designed for the \emph{client-server} scenario, where a single client stores and retrieves her own private data on an untrusted server~\cite{goldreich1996software}.
-However, it is not suitable for our case because the underlying data is contributed by multiple data providers instead of a single one.
-Also, the party who wishes to access the data may not be the data provider.
+\tinypara{Oblivious RAM (ORAM)}~\cite{goldreich1996software} aims to implement oblivious \emph{indexing}, \ie accessing the $i$th element in an array while keeping $i$ secret.
+ORAM offers two desirable properties: 1) it hides the access patterns, \ie for \emph{any} two indices $i, j$, servers performing the access cannot distinguish whether the index is $i$ or $j$, protecting the privacy of the query keys; 2) it enables sub-linear-complexity accesses, thereby providing scalability.
+The original ORAM, \eg Path ORAM~\cite{stefanov2018path}, is designed for the \emph{client-server} scenario, where a single client stores and retrieves her own private data on a single untrusted server~\cite{goldreich1996software}.
+In other words, ORAMs do not support the case where the underlying data comes from multiple data providers nor allow a third-party client (not the data provider) to access data.

-\tinypara{Distributed ORAM (DORAM)} is proposed to support the case where a group of computation servers together hold an array of secret-shared data.
-The servers can jointly access the target secret element given the secret-shared index~\cite{lu2013distributed}, \ie compute \secret{arr[i]} $ = \mathsecret{arr}[\mathsecret{i}]$.
-DORAM does not require the data is owned and accessed by a single data provider, thereby enabling the cases where data is contributed by multiple data providers.
-DORAM is currently an active research area and there are several efficient implementations~\cite{falk2023gigadoram, vadapalli2023duoram, bunn2020efficient, zahur2016revisiting, doerner2017scaling}.
-The indexing layer of \sysname is inspired by DORAM and it is agnostic to the specific DORAM implementations.
-For sub-linear access complexity and strong privacy guarantee, \sysname adopts the classic Square-root ORAM~\cite{zahur2016revisiting} as the DORAM protocol in the indexing layer.
-The other DORAM implementations are discussed in Section~\ref{sec:rela_work}.
+\tinypara{Distributed ORAM (DORAM)} adds support to multiple data providers by using a group of computation servers that together hold the secret-shared data~\cite{lu2013distributed}.
+The servers can jointly access the target secret element given the secret-shared index, \ie compute \secret{arr[i]} $ = \mathsecret{arr}[\mathsecret{i}]$ without leaking the index.
+We build the index of \sysname by extending the classic Square-root ORAM~\cite{zahur2016revisiting}.
+Note that \sysname is agnostic to the specific DORAM implementations, and we choose Square-root ORAM because it has two desirable properties, in addition to simplicity: (1) it offers sublinear access time, and (2) it circumvents the reliance on any specific ciphers that may potentially degrade security.
+Section~\ref{sec:rela_work} provides discussion on other DORAM structures~\cite{falk2023gigadoram, vadapalli2023duoram, bunn2020efficient, zahur2016revisiting, doerner2017scaling}.
+All the ORAM in the following denotes Square-root ORAM.